EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

 Target community, main stakeholders and organizations
 -----------------------------------------------------

-According to the understanding of the authors elements of the OHS Codex/KIP will be useful for

-organizations or researchers that are involved in
+The primary target group for the OHS Codex/KIP are the official organisations and authorities involved in One Health.
+Other stakeholders, delivering data or in other ways are involved in One Health topics will have interest in knowing the system, the tools available and the lessons learned.
+According to the understanding of the authors elements of the OHS Codex/KIP will be useful for organizations or researchers that are involved in

 -  One Health surveillance implementation